Frequently asked questions

 How long have you been practicing?

-I have been in practice for ten years.
+I have been in practice since 2005.

-How long does it take to get into see you?
+How long does it take to get in to see you?

 Every case is different.
 Most times it can take from 8 months to a year to become a new patient in the office.
 I often have to make an intuitive decision as to whether I take on extra new patients.
 It can be a bit difficult because of the patient load I already have.
 Quality is the key.
 I want to be able see each person and treat him or her with full attention and treatment plan.
 If I have too many patients, it is difficult to keep them in a treatment plan that will produce optimum results.
 That is why I want to create an online health resource for the public.
 Vital and useful health information needs to be available for the most common questions I get asked in the office.
 That way, more people can get their answers quickly and find ways to resolve health issues independently outside of the office.